 A. The fee schedule may be altered by the LID Authority at a public hearing at least 30 days before the effective date of the change.

 B. Application fees.
-File with the Planning Agent as representative of the LID Authority, a properly completed, taxcertified application for a LID permit, and pay the application filing fee and consultant review deposit required by the current LID fee schedule.
+File with the Planning Agent as representative of the LID Authority a properly completed, tax-certified application for a LID permit, and pay the application filing fee and consultant review deposit required by the current LID fee schedule.

 C. Engineering and consultant review deposit and fees.